Correlation Between Microsoft and VeriSign

 Strong

 Over the last 90 days Microsoft has generated negative risk-adjusted returns adding no value to investors with long positions.
-Despite latest fragile performance, the Stock's basic indicators remain stable and the current disturbance on Wall Street may also be a sign of long-run gains for the company stockholders.
+Despite fragile performance in the last few months, the Stock's basic indicators remain nearly stable which may send shares a bit higher in May 2025.
+The current disturbance may also be a sign of long-run up-swing for the company stockholders.

 VeriSign